sebastianromerocruz/game-programming-in-assembly/LECTURE_NOTES.md

 <sub>**Code Block 8**: Loading either 1 or 0 from each of the button presses—although we are not actually down anything with the result.</sub>

-Let's say a 1 is loaded for button A. What does this mean?
+So, how exactly do we activate a button?
 Here, we introduce one of my favourite things about NES development: bitwise operations.

 #### ***Checking For An Active Bit***